missionpinball/mpf-docs/docs/cookbook/skillshot_with_auto_rotate.md

 ## Step 2.
 Create a profile for the targets

-We can create a [/config/variable_player](shot_profile</config/shot_profiles) for the targets that starts with the light off, lights it solid after one advancement, and makes it flash after a second advancement.
+We can create a [shot profile](../config/shot_profiles) for the targets that starts with the light off, lights it solid after one advancement, and makes it flash after a second advancement.
 By default, a shot will advance its profile when the shot is hit, but we don't want that here so we'll set